Updated March 16, 2023

 What is Volume Testing?

-Before understanding the need for Volume testing, let us consider a scenario.
+Before understanding the need for it, let us consider a scenario.
 Suppose there is an e-commerce web application that is normally accessed by 100 users.
 At the time of sale or some other festive season, on the web application around 500 users tries to access the application and the application crash or the data could not load successfully causing problems for the customers.
-To handle such real-time situations, Volume testing is very important.
+To handle such real-time situations, it is very important.

 Some points highlighting the importance of Volume testing are mentioned below: